 9 reasons the Rockies are way better in the winter

 Yeah, we get it, the Rockies are a must-visit on a summer trip, but they don’t shut ‘em down in the winter.
 Ask some Canadians and they’ll tell you the Rockies are even better in the winter.
-Check out some of the best ways to see a totally different side of Banff and Jasper once the snow flies (and snag a deal on wintertime travel, too).
+Check out some of the best ways to see a totally different side of Banff and Jasper once the snow flies.

 You can walk on the bottom of a river